mozilla/gecko-dev/ipc/docs/utility_process.rst

 ===============

 .. warning::
-  As of january 2022, this process is under heavy work, and many things can evolve.
-Documentation might not always be as accurate as it should be.
-  Please reach to #ipc if you intent to add a new utility.
+  Please reach out to #ipc on https://chat.mozilla.org/ if you intent to add a new utility.

 The utility process is used to provide a simple way to implement IPC actor with some more specific sandboxing properties, in case where you don't need or want